yanghengtang/tp/docs/UserGuide.md

 New patient added: Jonathan Reese; Phone: 81235833; NRIC: S8712461K
 ```

-4. You have successfully added the patient into the database.
+4. You have successfully added the patient to the database.

 Back to [Patient Management Features](#patient-management-features).